johannes-maly/johannes-maly.github.io/README.md

 </style>
 <table style="border:none;">
 <td>
 I am a PostDoc working on mathematics of data science and machine learning.
-My former research was focused on compressed sensing and, in particular, the influence of quantization.
+My former research has been focused on compressed sensing and, in particular, the influence of quantization.
 I am currently interested in recovery of multi-structured signals, covariance estimation, and the implicit bias of gradient descent.
 </td>
 <td style="float: right;width: 60%;padding left: 2%">
 <img src="Photo2_JohannesMaly.jpg">